acelliott1218/task-smasher/README.md

 Navigate to the GitHub Repository you want to clone to use locally:

-- Click on the code drop down button
+- Click on the code drop-down button
 - Click on HTTPS
 - Copy the repository link to the clipboard
 - Open your IDE of choice (git must be installed for the next steps)
-- Type git clone copied-git-url into the IDE terminal
+- Type git clone copied-git-URL into the IDE terminal

-The project will now of been cloned on your local machine for use.
+The project will now be cloned on your local machine for use.
 ## Credits
  * [Taco's Travels](https://github.com/Gareth-McGirr/tacos-travels)
     * This README was made using the Taco's Travels README.
  * [Love Running](https://github.com/Code-Institute-Org/love-running-2.0)
    * used multiple snippets of code as the basis for portions of Task Smasher, and the images on the Our Story and home pages are inspired by its design.
  * [FamilyHandyMan](https://www.familyhandyman.com/list/life-hacks-youll-wish-you-knew-sooner/ )
    * Their life-hack images were present on the home page on phones and tablets in pre-final versions, as a sort of proof of content.
-These images are since replaced.
+These images have since been replaced.
-	* Content of their relevant life-hack was fed into Quillbot, then rewritten further.
+   * Content of their relevant life hack was fed into Quillbot, then rewritten further.
  * [Hubspot](https://blog.hubspot.com/website/change-background-color-html-vb)
     * Initial gradient background code came from them

  * [Florin-pop](https://www.florin-pop.com/blog/2019/03/css-pulse-effect/)

     * Huge props for the pulse animation, which is used repeatedly throughout the site.
  * **ChatGPT**
    * Wrote the first mindset box
  * **Quibble**
-	 * Rewrote the lifehack content to have a more fresh feel
+    * Rewrote the lifehack content to have a fresh feel
  * **Grammarly**
     * Used to check spelling, second content revision after Quibble.

-General code snippets were taken from W3Schools and Stack Overflow, credited where relevant.
+General code snippets were taken from W3Schools and Stack Overflow, and credited where relevant.

 ### Content

-All pictures with the exception of the highlighter life-hack image, which was AI generated,  was taken from Unsplash.
+All pictures with the exception of the highlighter life-hack image, which was AI-generated, were taken from Unsplash.
 The following creators in specific:

 [Moritz Mentges](https://unsplash.com/@mphotographym) -- Hero Image
 [Giu Vicente](https://unsplash.com/@giuvicente) -- Our Story focus image